SansGuidon/bookmarks/README.md

 > 7. Participate actively in workplace decisions and communication when possible.
 > 8. Set boundaries for work by only performing work duties at the office.
 > 9. Remind yourself that you're fortunate to have a job in a tough economy.
 Refer to your list of positives about the job if you begin feeling negatively toward your work.
+* [Nancy Lovering](https://smallbusiness.chron.com/productive-work-perfectionist-22559.html) - (2013) How to Be More Productive at Work if You're a Perfectionist
+> 1. Measure progress instead of perfection.
+While quality is of utmost importance and should not be disregarded in favor of expedited task completion, finding a balance between getting it right and getting it done will allow you to be more productive.
+> 2. Recognize how perfectionism can actually reduce the quality of your work when it leads to procrastination.
+A common pitfall of perfectionists, procrastination leaves you with inadequate project completion time to get the results you are truly capable of.
+> 3. Stop comparing yourself to other employees.
+The urge to be competitive can enhance perfectionist tendencies.
+> 4. Consider what the company requires from you, rather than what you want to see from yourself.
+Task completion is critical to business workflow, and what your inner perfectionist sees as substandard work may actually be within the acceptable range to meet business needs.

 ## Remote work
 > Finding a remote job